Sitecore/jss/docs/data/routes/docs/techniques/mvc-integration/client-side-embedding/en.md

 # The Embedded Wizard Sample

-[The Embedded Wizard sample app](https://github.com/Sitecore/jss/tree/master/samples/sitecore-embedded-jss-app) was created based on community feedback about common use cases for Sitecore JavaScript Services.
+[The Embedded Wizard sample app](https://github.com/Sitecore/jss/tree/master/samples/sitecore-embedded-jss-app) was created based on community feedback about common use cases for JSS.
 You may not wish to build your entire site using JSS -- rather just particular tools, wizards, calculators, etc. which have complicated UX and/or are primarily frontend-driven.

 ## Quick demo